October 23, 2005

 Technical sections arrived in the form of deep, narrow ravines and

 slippery creek crossings.
-My first off-trail excursion occurred just after a
+My first off-trail excursion occurred just after

-sped by as I righted the KX and restarted.
+previous 5 minutes sped by as I righted the KX and restarted.

 The first challenging technical section came at the bottom of a deep

 ravine filled with large, wet rocks.
-This early in the race, much of the Vet
+This early in the race, much of the

-a handful who’d earlier made it around me.
+and re-passed a handful who’d earlier made it around me.
 The

 opposite side of the creek offered more mud and ruts and a small

 water-filled gully that on a subsequent pass, immediately in front of

 of an even less fortunate rider.